ancwrd1/ldap-rs/README.md

 TLS connectivity is controlled by two mutually exclusive feature flags: `tls-native-tls` or `tls-rustls`.
 The default is to use `tls-native-tls` which uses the `native-tls` crate.

+A minimal Kerberos support is provided via `gssapi` feature flag with the following limitations:

+* SASL protection is not supported for plain connections, TLS should be used for all communication
+* Channel binding is not supported

 ## Roadmap

 - [x] Simple bind with username and password